-This course introduces environmental issues and identifies a number of different ways students can play a part in protecting the environment.
-Some topics covered are: recycling, energy conservation, plant life, animals and their natural habitat, food security, water, pollution, green gardening, weather and climate change.
+This course introduces environmental issues and identifies several different ways students can play a part in protecting the environment.
+Some topics covered are recycling, energy conservation, plant life, animals and their natural habitat, food security, water, pollution, green gardening, weather, and climate change.
 Students will be encouraged to demonstrate advocacy skills through environmental issues that interest them.